rodrimati1992/abi_stable_crates/readme.md

 Features:

-- "const_params": Enables impls which require using const generics, including implementing StableAbi for arrays of all lengths, requires a Rust version where const generics are stable.
+- "rust_1_51": Enables impls which require using const generics, including implementing StableAbi for arrays of all lengths, requires Rust Rust 1.51.0 or higher.

-- "nightly_const_params": Enables impls which require using const generics, including implementing StableAbi for arrays of all lengths, needed for nightly Rust versions where const generics are unstable.

-### Nightly features

-The `all_nightly` feature enables all the `nightly_*` equivalents of the manually enabled features.

-Every `nightly_*` feature enables both support from abi_stable, as well as the nightly feature flag in the compiler.

 # Tools